milan-duka/TaskTrackerApp/README.md

 # TaskTrackerApp
-Web API application which provides manipulation and tracking data about projects and tasks.
+Web API application which provides entering, reading and updating data about projects and tasks.

 It is created using Visual Studio 2022, C#, .NET 6.0, Entity Framework Core 6.0, MS Sql Server 13 and Swagger